bluedata-katacoda/katacoda-scenarios/Hello World Image/step6.md

 To view the contents of the Dockerfile, execute the following command:<br>
 `cat ~/src/catalog/helloworld/image/centos/Dockerfile`{{execute}}

-You will now see many commands populate your terminal.
-These are the commands you would use if you were to install your application manually on a host. <br>
+<li>You will now see many commands populate your terminal.
+These are the commands you would use if you were to install your application manually on a host</li><br>
-<br>The first line of the Dockerfile determines what is the “base” image you will be using to install your application on.
+<br><li>The first line of the Dockerfile determines what is the “base” image you will be using to install your application on</li>

-Blue Data provides their own base image, which you can use by simply adding the following command at the top of your Dockerfile:
+<li>Blue Data provides their own base image, which you can use by simply adding the following command at the top of your Dockerfile:</li>
 <br><b>FROM bluedata/centos7:latest</b><br>

 You have ability to create your own base image.<br>
 e.g: <b>FROM ubuntu:12.04</b>, ubuntu:12.04 is the base image used here.
 <br>
 <br>
-All the commands proceeding the base image, are the commands used to setup the application.
+<li>All the commands proceeding the base image, are the commands used to setup the application</li>

-These files or commands will be setup on top of the base image from BlueData and will eventually compile into a .Bin file for use on the EPIC platform.
+<li>These files or commands will be setup on top of the base image from BlueData and will eventually compile into a .Bin file for use on the EPIC platform</li>